sheetaluk/nex/README.md

 # NEX - An Autocomplete Experiment
-This is a basic implementation of an autocomplete functionality.
-This little app allows the user to select a username by click or by keyboard navigation, from a list of autocomplete options.
+This is a basic implementation of an autocomplete widget.
+This little app allows the user to select a username, by mouse click or by keyboard navigation, from a list of autocomplete options.
 A username is identified as a word starting with '@'.

 ## To run it locally
 Make sure you have node and npm installed!
-If you don't, try:
+If you don't, try
 [nodejs.org](http://nodejs.org)

 ```